-The following person has been designated to handle inquiries regarding this non-discrimination statement or inquiries regarding Section 504 of the Rehabilitation Act of 1973 or Title IX of the Education Act of 1972:
+The following person has been designated to handle inquiries and complaints, which may be made at any time, regarding all forms of discrimination including Section 504 of the Rehabilitation Act of 1973 and Title IX of the Education Act of 1972:

-Melissa D. Pond, Esq.
+Melissa D. Wallace, Esq.

 Equity Officer and Title IX Coordinator New York Institute of Technology Tower House, Room 106 Old Westbury, NY 11568 516.686.1080 titleix@nyit.edu